Derivation of the Time Dependent Gross-Pitaevskii Equation in Two Dimensions: Introduction

-One approach which relates more closely to the experimental setup is to consider a three-dimensional gas of Bosons which is strongly confined in one spatial dimension.
+Another approach which relates more closely to the experimental setup is to consider a three-dimensional gas of Bosons which is strongly confined in one spatial dimension.
 Then, one obtains an effective two dimensional system in the unconfined directions.
 We remark that in this dimensional reduction two limits appear, the length scale in the confined direction and the scaling of the interaction in the unconfined directions.
 Results in this direction can be found in \cite{abdallah} and \cite{keler}, see also \cite{teufel}.
-It is of course also important to study the problems aforementioned from a static perspective.
-For known results regarding the ground state properties, we refer to the monograph \cite{lssy}.
+It is still an open problem to derive our dynamical result starting from a strongly confined three dimensional system.
+For known results regarding the ground state properties of dilute Bose gases, we refer to the monograph \cite{lssy}, which also summarizes the papers \cite{lieb100bec}, \cite{lsy} and\cite{ls}.

 Our proof is based on \cite{picklgp3d}, where the emergence of the Gross-Pitaevskii equation was proven by one of us (P.P.) in three dimensions for $\beta=1$.
 In particular, we adapt some crucial ideas which allow us to control the microscopic structure of $\Psi_t$.